 Medical equipment relies on the tight tolerances provided by wire EDM and its benefits, including:

-Consider Our Wire EDM Medical Solutions at South Shore Manufacturing
+Consider Our Wire Electrical Discharge Machining Medical Solutions at South Shore Manufacturing

 The medical industry depends on high-quality, replicable, and quickly produced small components and tools.
 Wire EDM cutting is an ideal option for manufacturing medical devices and equipment, especially small and micro-sized components.
 It provides a clean surface and tight tolerances without any secondary services.
 Wire EDM cutting has a wide range of material compatibility and produces components with high consistency and speed.